Brexit predictions

 Three years passed since the United Kingdom actually withdrew from the European Union, and eight years since the Brexit referendum had taken place.

 Many organisations joined the effort and supported one of the sides.
-Campaigners have used various influence tactics from appeal to emotions to data-based arguments.
+Campaigners have used various influence tactics from appeals to emotions to data-based arguments.

-Part of the strategy of both camps was to instill fear in the voters about the consequences of the opposite choice – dubbed "Project Fear" by the media and the public, as it became a common term to describe the exaggerated claims and predictions made by the campaigners.
+Part of the strategy of both camps was to instil fear in the voters about the consequences of the opposite choice.

-Remainers suggested that leaving the EU would quickly cause a recession, a loss of millions of jobs and a steep rise in food prices, while Leavers argued that staying in the EU would lead to an influx of immigrants and loss of sovereignty.
+“Remainers” suggested that leaving the EU would quickly cause a recession, millions of jobs lost and a steep rise in food prices.
+“Leavers” argued that staying in the EU would lead to an influx of immigrants and loss of sovereignty.

-The London School of Economics and Political Science created a library of campaign materials, mostly leaflets, which have been used in the build-up to the referendum, some of them illustrate this report.
+The London School of Economics and Political Science collected a library of campaign materials, mostly leaflets, which have been used by both camps in the build-up to the referendum, some of them illustrate this report.

 We compiled predictions made by both camps in their official materials, including archived versions of the websites and the aforementioned leaflets.

-Since the Brexit referendum on June 23, 2016, major global events such as the pandemic and the war in Ukraine had a particularly big impact on markers and economies across the world, distorting the effect of Brexit itself.
+Since the Brexit referendum on June 23, 2016, major global events such as the COVID pandemic and the war in Ukraine had shifted global markets, distorting the effect of Brexit itself.

 Moreover, the unexpectedly long and complicated withdrawal process was not anticipated by any side, making it harder to judge their predictions.

-The UK and the EU reached a trade and cooperation agreement on December 24, 2020, which came into force on January 1, and established the new terms of their relationship.
+The UK and the EU reached a trade and cooperation agreement on December 24, 2020, which established the new terms of their relationship since 2021.

-Our focus today is on assessing the shorter-term specific predictions made by official campaigners.
+Our focus here is on assessing the shorter-term specific predictions made by official campaigners.

 Employment

-The UK is short of 1.8 million jobs in 2023 due to consequences of Brexit, based on existing data and pre-Brexit trends, Cambridge Econometrics estimated, and this number is expected to reach nearly 3 million by 2035.
+The UK was short of 1.8 million jobs by 2023 due to consequences of Brexit, according to a Cambridge Econometrics report, commissioned by the Mayor of London.

-There were more factors at play than Brexit itself, including predatory lending by a private equity firm and fluctuations in global demand for steel, however, this is still a blow to the Leave campaign predictions.
+There were more factors at play than Brexit itself, including predatory lending by a private equity firm and fluctuations in global demand for steel, however.

 Industries